Keyboard shortcuts

 fn main() {

-let world = RealtimeAsyncWorld::start(config)?;
+let mut world = RealtimeAsyncWorld::new(config, async_config)?;

 world.submit_commands(commands)?;